ismet94/html_challenges/README.md

 Challenge 2 Paragraph Tag - Created a web page by using paragraphs learned that web browsers does not take note of what line your current code is on nor does it take any note of the spaces.
 This helped me to space my code properly.

 Challenge 3 Lists text formatting - Created a web page that includes images, headings and some descriptive text.
 I learned how to add images to my webpage and creating ordered and unordered lists.
-It gets more complex when making the bullets into squares and I also added the
+It gets more complex when making the bullets into squares.
-<em> and <strong> tags which is to make text italics and bold.

 Challenge 4 List tag exercise - Created a web page that has an ordered list and an unordered list.